denysboiko/denysboiko-cv/README.md

 ## Experience

-### American multinational technology company
+### American multinational technology company (Big Five)
 #### at EPAM Systems

 Dec 2021 - Present

-* Development and migration of a set of microservices to a new orchestration engine with a partial rewrite to Kotlin
+* Development and maintenance of a set of microservices
+* Migration of several microservices to a custom in-house built orchestration framework
+* Partial migration of a codebase to Kotlin
+* On-call support

-### American insurance company (Global 500)
+### American insurance and financial services company (Global 500)
 #### at EPAM Systems

 May 2018 - Oct 2021